 In prison I was appalled to find that inmates were not entitled to any form of psychological counseling, that like the majority of inmates, I wasn’t eligible for any form of rehabilitation, and that the educational courses available were dismal; typically nothing much better than basic literacy courses.
 Don’t take my word for it, just read the government’s own statistics.

 Well even though the the government didn’t give me any opportunities for rehabilitation in prison, I decided to make the most of the time inside, viewing it as a once in a lifetime opportunity rather than a punishment.
-I spent the first five months writing the first draft of a psychological thriller novel, ‘Scarred’.
-In October 2018 the final draft of Scarred was completed; it is currently being submitted to publishers for consideration.
+I spent the first five months writing the first draft of a psychological thriller novel, Scarred.
+As of May 2019, Scarred has been accepted by a traditional independent publishing house and we are currently in the post-production stage; the novel will be released later this year.
 I spent the second half of my sentence teaching myself to draw, something I had never attempted before entering prison.
 I now run a business, Vigilante Studios, doing photo-realistic portraits by commission.
 I am also writing my autobiography, completing a master’s degree in Information Studies, and lobbying for better educational programs and mental health support for prisoners and involuntary mental health patients.